JoannaZdzalik/a360App/README.txt

 - AngularJS, JavaScript
 -JUnit, Mockito

 This app was being created during internship; assumption was that all interns switch repositories every 1-2weeks, so this project has multiple contributors.
-Above version is the last I was working at.
+Above version is the last I was working at + new features developed after internship